-It is important to note that New Hampshire receives the lowest total annual federal apportionment of all the states for transportation, therefore investing in larger projects such as this one limits the Department's ability to address smaller structurally-deficient bridge projects across the State.
+It is important to note that New Hampshire receives the lowest total annual federal formula apportionment of all the states for transportation, therefore investing in larger projects such as this one limits the Department's ability to address smaller structurally-deficient bridge projects elsewhere in the State.
 This project will help maintain and enhance the quality of life for the area residents and promote economic development, making it extremely important to the State.
-The Department is also committing a sizeable portion of non-federal funds to the project to leverage the requested BUILD grant for this rural project.
-The BUILD grant would be a significant boost towards accomplishing this much needed project, as it would reduce the need for bonding and consequently lower the overall project cost for the State.
+The Department is committing a sizeable portion of state funds to the project to leverage the requested BUILD grant for this rural project.
+The BUILD grant would be a significant boost towards accomplishing this much needed project, and it would reduce the need for bonding and consequently lower the overall project cost for the State.

-New Hampshire is grateful for the opportunity to submit this application and appreciates the consideration of the U.S. Department of Transportation.
-We look forward to hearing from you upon completion of the review process.
+New Hampshire is grateful for the opportunity to submit this application in collaboration with Vermont and appreciates the consideration of the U.S. Department of Transportation to help both our states.
+We look forward to hearing from you upon completion of the review process and hope for a positive decision.

-Yours Sincerely,
+Sincerely,